servicemeshistio/icpvm/README.md

-# Installation of IBM Cloud Private Community Edition on a single VM
+# Installation of IBM Cloud Private Community Edition in a single VM

 The Community Edition of IBM Cloud Private is free and is a great resource to learn.